First Republic Bank (NYSE:FRC) Given New $215.00 Price Target at Compass Point

-First Republic Bank (NYSE:FRC) had its price target raised by Compass Point from $200.00 to $215.00 in a research note released on Tuesday morning, The Fly reports.
-They currently have a buy rating on the bank’s stock.
+First Republic Bank (NYSE:FRC) had its target price hoisted by Compass Point from $200.00 to $215.00 in a report issued on Monday morning, Benzinga reports.
+Compass Point currently has a buy rating on the bank’s stock.

-Other research analysts have also issued research reports about the company.
-Jefferies Financial Group reiterated an underperform rating and set a $163.00 price target on shares of First Republic Bank in a research report on Wednesday, April 21st.
-Maxim Group boosted their price target on shares of First Republic Bank from $200.00 to $210.00 and gave the stock a buy rating in a research report on Wednesday, April 21st.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on shares of First Republic Bank from $163.00 to $174.00 and gave the company a neutral rating in a research note on Tuesday, April 20th.
-Morgan Stanley lifted their price target on First Republic Bank from $170.00 to $175.00 and gave the company an equal weight rating in a research report on Monday, April 26th.
-Finally, Citigroup upped their price objective on First Republic Bank from $163.00 to $174.00 in a report on Wednesday, April 14th.
-Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and six have issued a buy rating to the stock.
-The company presently has an average rating of Hold and a consensus target price of $155.19.
+Other analysts have also issued research reports about the stock.
+Barclays lifted their price target on shares of First Republic Bank from $165.00 to $170.00 and gave the company an equal weight rating in a research report on Wednesday, April 7th.
+Citigroup upped their price target on First Republic Bank from $163.00 to $174.00 in a research note on Wednesday, April 14th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on First Republic Bank from $163.00 to $174.00 and gave the stock a neutral rating in a research report on Tuesday, April 20th.
+Credit Suisse Group upped their target price on shares of First Republic Bank from $157.00 to $163.00 and gave the company an underperform rating in a research report on Wednesday, April 21st.
+Finally, Maxim Group lifted their price target on shares of First Republic Bank from $200.00 to $210.00 and gave the company a buy rating in a research report on Wednesday, April 21st.
+Three equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and six have given a buy rating to the stock.
+First Republic Bank currently has a consensus rating of Hold and a consensus price target of $155.19.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, May 13th.
-Investors of record on Thursday, April 29th were given a dividend of $0.22 per share.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, May 13th.
+Shareholders of record on Thursday, April 29th were issued a dividend of $0.22 per share.
 The ex-dividend date was Wednesday, April 28th.
-This is an increase from First Republic Bank’s previous quarterly dividend of $0.20.
-This represents a $0.88 dividend on an annualized basis and a yield of 0.47%.
-First Republic Bank’s payout ratio is presently 15.15%.
+This is a positive change from First Republic Bank’s previous quarterly dividend of $0.20.
+This represents a $0.88 dividend on an annualized basis and a yield of 0.46%.
+First Republic Bank’s dividend payout ratio is 15.15%.

-Large investors have recently modified their holdings of the business.
-Paloma Partners Management Co acquired a new stake in First Republic Bank during the first quarter valued at $2,346,000.
-Millennium Management LLC grew its stake in shares of First Republic Bank by 179.6% in the 1st quarter.
-Millennium Management LLC now owns 56,152 shares of the bank’s stock valued at $9,363,000 after buying an additional 36,068 shares in the last quarter.
-Voloridge Investment Management LLC acquired a new position in First Republic Bank in the first quarter worth approximately $5,475,000.
-Grandeur Peak Global Advisors LLC lifted its stake in First Republic Bank by 4.6% in the first quarter.
-Grandeur Peak Global Advisors LLC now owns 223,248 shares of the bank’s stock valued at $37,227,000 after acquiring an additional 9,847 shares during the last quarter.
-Finally, Eaton Vance Management increased its stake in shares of First Republic Bank by 0.3% during the 1st quarter.
-Eaton Vance Management now owns 493,876 shares of the bank’s stock worth $82,354,000 after purchasing an additional 1,287 shares during the last quarter.
-95.47% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of FRC.
+B. Metzler seel.
+Sohn & Co.
+Holding AG raised its stake in shares of First Republic Bank by 6.6% in the first quarter.
+B. Metzler seel.
+Sohn & Co.
+Holding AG now owns 4,999 shares of the bank’s stock valued at $834,000 after acquiring an additional 309 shares in the last quarter.
+Baker Tilly Wealth Management LLC increased its holdings in First Republic Bank by 72.5% during the 1st quarter.
+Baker Tilly Wealth Management LLC now owns 2,676 shares of the bank’s stock worth $446,000 after purchasing an additional 1,125 shares during the period.
+Virtu Financial LLC purchased a new stake in First Republic Bank during the 1st quarter worth about $927,000.
+One Wealth Advisors LLC raised its position in First Republic Bank by 9.7% in the 1st quarter.
+One Wealth Advisors LLC now owns 1,595 shares of the bank’s stock valued at $266,000 after purchasing an additional 141 shares in the last quarter.
+Finally, Fiduciary Trust Co. boosted its stake in shares of First Republic Bank by 3.3% in the 1st quarter.
+Fiduciary Trust Co. now owns 11,659 shares of the bank’s stock valued at $1,945,000 after buying an additional 367 shares during the period.
+Institutional investors and hedge funds own 93.27% of the company’s stock.

 About First Republic Bank